ta4j/ta4j-wiki/Live-trading.md

 # Live Trading

 ta4j gives you the strategy, series, and trading-record primitives for live systems.
-It does **not** replace your exchange adapter, order router, risk controls, or persistence layer, but it now lets you use the same `BaseTradingRecord` class across historical, paper, and live execution paths.
+It does **not** replace your exchange adapter, order router, risk controls, or persistence layer, but it does let you use the same `BaseTradingRecord` class across historical, paper, and live execution paths.

 ## What ta4j Handles, And What You Still Own